 To observe the performance of the sliding window protocol and to check whether your implementation is working properly, you need to collect statistics.
-For debugging reasons, you should design a statistics gathering monitor on both the client and server machines.
+For debugging reasons, you should design a statistics gathering monitor on both the clients and the server machines.

 The best form of monitor is one that records both ongoing and final statistics.
 When you demonstrate your working project, it is advantageous to have the client and server monitors outputting information to separate screen windows.
-The following are some suggested statistics.
-The important idea is that the totals that you provide on the clients and server should be such that one can add and subtract some of the totals to show that your sliding window scheme works in the face of errors.
-(You should include any additional statistics that are germaine to the specific application that your MININET is supporting):
+The following are some suggested statistics that should be maintained for both clients and the server.
+The important idea is that the totals that you provide on the clients and server should be such that one can add and subtract totals to show that your sliding window scheme works in the face of errors.
+(You should include any additional statistics that are germane to the specific application that your MININET is supporting):